canyon289/canyon289.github.io/dev/content/ReuseableML.md

 [test driven development](https://www.google.com/search?q=test+driven+development).
 However I also use tests to test my own understanding of how machine learning libraries work.
-By writing the following tests I can double check my understanding of word lemmatizers and CountVectorizer in sklearn.
+By writing the following tests I can double check my understanding of word lemmatizers and CountVectorizer in scikit-learn.

 ```python
 def test_lemmatization():